Fields Medal: Medal

 Translation: "Mathematicians gathered from the entire world have awarded [understood but not written: 'this prize'] for outstanding writings."

 In the background, there is the representation of Archimedes' tomb, with the carving illustrating his theorem On the Sphere and Cylinder, behind an olive branch.
 (This is the mathematical result of which Archimedes was reportedly most proud: Given a sphere and a circumscribed cylinder of the same height and diameter, the ratio between their volumes is equal to 2/3.)

 The rim bears the name of the prizewinner.

 Female recipients

-The Fields Medal has had two female recipients, Maryam Mirzakhani from Iran in 2014, and Maryna Viazovska from Ukraine in 2022.
+The Fields Medal has had three female recipients: Maryam Mirzakhani from Iran in 2014, Maryna Viazovska from Ukraine in 2022, and Hong Wang from China in 2026.

 In popular culture

-The Fields Medal gained some recognition in popular culture due to references in the 1997 film, Good Will Hunting.
+The Fields Medal gained some recognition in popular culture due to references in the 1997 film Good Will Hunting.
 In the movie, Gerald Lambeau (Stellan Skarsgård) is an MIT professor who won the award prior to the events of the story.
 Throughout the film, references made to the award are meant to convey its prestige in the field.
+In the 2005–2010 TV series Numbers, the leading character, mathematics professor Charlie Eppes, is portrayed as a Fields nominee.
+The series also references the popular myth concerning the absence of a Nobel Prize in mathematics, with a character jokingly claiming it was excluded because of a mathematician's romantic prowess with Alfred Nobel's fiancée.